ATTEND AN INFORMATION SESSION

-NOTICE: Please read the guidelines carefully, as they have been modified for 2018 applicants.
+NOTICE: Please read the guidelines carefully, as they have been updated for 2024 applicants.

-The goal of the New Investigator Research Grants is to provide research support for innovative basic scientists in Pennsylvania as they transition into an academic position as a new independent investigator.
+The goal of the New Investigator Research Grants program is to provide research support for innovative scientists in Pennsylvania as they transition into an academic position as a new independent investigator.
 Proposals are required to address basic (fundamental, pure) questions addressing core principles in biology, physics and chemistry or at the disciplinary boundaries between these fields.
-Applied or clinical studies will not be supported.
-Competitive applications are expected to be rich in innovative ideas and approaches with the potential for generating transformative intellectual advances.
+Competitive submissions are expected to be rich in innovative ideas and approaches with the potential for generating transformative intellectual advances.

 - Preference will be given to investigators who have yet to receive a major research award from sources outside of his/her institution while in their current position.
 In the LOI, investigators must include information on current funding and proposals pending from sources outside of his/her institution.
 Include: the source name, the project title, the role of the investigator, start and end dates, and the amount.
 Please also include a number indicating the total amount of annual external support.
 Investigators who progress to the full proposal stage and who are awarded major support after the LOI deadline must disclose the award details to the Foundation.

-- Only one application from an investigator each year is permitted.
-A PI on a New Investigator proposal is ineligible to apply as a PI in the New Initiative category.
+- Only one Letter of Intent from an investigator each year is permitted.
+A PI on a New Investigator LOI is ineligible to apply as a PI in the New Initiative category.

 - An eligible institution may submit multiple LOIs from different researchers and distinct projects.